If you’ve played Counter-Strike, you’ve dabbled in Quake, or you’ve tried Apex Legends out for size, you should be at home with bunny hopping.

 The momentum you gain from bunny hopping on the spot is barely worth mentioning in VALORANT.
 But in certain scenarios, it can be worth taking into consideration.

-If you find yourself in a sticky situation and you’re forced to reload in the middle of a gunfight, bunny hopping from side to side could save your life.
+If you find yourself in a sticky situation and you’re forced to reload in the middle of a gunfight, bunny hopping from side to side could also save your life.
 There’s nothing wrong with confusing your enemy and throwing their crosshair off-kilter.

 Which agent is the best for bunny hopping?